mind-box/i18n/README.md

-# Internationalization of MindBox (translation of display language)
+# Translation of MindBox display language

 > Our [official website address](https://www.mindbox.cc), you can learn more about the content of the inspiration box on the official website
 >